 Alex Halperin (03:29):

 I don’t see why not.
-Maybe in the industry there are a fair number of bad actors and, and, and I think that in a lot of respects they’ve maybe been able to sell below the radar of a lot of people for, for various reasons.
-And the wired you to do with the industry is quasi legal status.
-So if the industry wants to police itself, that seems pretty legitimate to me.
+Maybe in the industry there are a fair number of bad actors and I think that in a lot of respects they’ve maybe been able to sell below the radar of a lot of people for various reasons.
+And in the end wiring you to do with the industry is quasi legal status.
+So, if the industry wants to police itself, that seems pretty legitimate to me.

 Donnell Alexander (03:57):

 Well I find it interesting because I saw the quote where they’re looking for the top five most obvious really bad players and circulating the word about them.
 And I see the utility in that.
 But I also think reputation can make you irrelevant.
-I mean don’t you, you don’t, you don’t see the possibility for abusing this.
+I mean don’t you see the possibility for abusing this?

 Alex Halperin (04:16):

-I mean, maybe there’s a possibility for for abusing it, but I know I don’t think it’s being done in, it doesn’t sound like it’s being done in bad faith
+I mean, maybe there’s a possibility for abusing it, but I don’t think it’s being done, it doesn’t sound like it’s being done in bad faith.

 Donnell Alexander (04:25):

-and the fact is, I mean, I have to be honest with myself.
+And the fact is, I mean, I have to be honest with myself.
 It happens anyway.
 You know, people, blacklist people, and that’s what we’re talking about.
 We’re talking about blacklisting debtors, right?
 It happens anyway and businesses built on it.
-This is what cannabis looks like today, and I guess it’s part of the professionalization of the industry that, anyway, we’ve got these guests who go back to a different time and I guess it’s interesting that they’re working in this time.
+This is what cannabis looks like today, and I guess it’s part of the professionalization of the industry.
+Anyway, we’ve got these guests who go back to a different time and I guess it’s interesting that they’re working in this time.

 Alex Halperin (04:47):